clementallen/smithers/README.md

 ### Methods

 #### `smithers.info([config])`
-The info method retrieves all data from the `/api/json` endpoint.
+Retrieves all data from the `/api/json` endpoint.
 ```javascript
 smithers.info().then((response) => {
     console.log(response);